-Unlike in the SN2 reaction where the solvent affects the reaction by stabilizing or destabilizing the nucleophile, in the SN1 reaction, affects the reaction by stabilizing or destabilizing the carbocation intermediate.
-Polar solvents are preferred as it can stabilize the intermediate.
+Unlike in the SN2 reaction where the solvent affects the reaction by stabilizing or destabilizing the nucleophile, in the SN1 reaction, it affects the reaction by stabilizing or destabilizing the carbocation intermediate.
+Polar solvents are preferred as they can stabilize the intermediate.

 E1 reactions, just like the SN1 reaction, involve the formation of a carbocation intermediate.
 The reaction proceeds with heating involved.
 When the carbocation is formed, it is much easier for the nucleophile to attack the H attached to the C adjacent to the C where the halogen is attached.
 The alkene is then produced in the process.

 E1cB reaction, in contrast to E1 where the reaction involves the formation of a carbocation, involves the formation of a carbanion intermediate.
 This reaction is common in substrates containing a poor leaving group.
 Here, instead of the X atom being removed first, the nucleophile attacks the H atom attached to the C atom adjacent to the C atom where the X atom is attached.
 When the H atom is removed, a carbanion intermediate is formed and rearrangements in the structure produce the alkene.
 This reaction usually is involved in biological systems.